AODQ/gltf/README.md

 This is planned to be a complete implementation of the glTF2 specification, with support for all future Khronos extensions.
-This repository is the core glTF2 implementation, which includes features such as: glTF2 validation
+This repository is the core glTF2 implementation, which includes features such as:
-  Loading of glTF, binary and embedded formats
+  * Validation
+  * Loading multiple formats (standard, binary, embedded)
-  A simple layer on top of JSON, replacing array indices with pointers
+  * A simple layer on top of JSON structs

 The idea is to give a core glTF2 implemention in which graphics APIs may be built on top of.
 There are plans for loaders and viewers for both OpenGL